cozy/cozy-stack/doc/architecture.md

 - It's not possible to index encryped documents or do computations on the encrypted fields in reasonable time
   ([homomorphic encryption](https://en.wikipedia.org/wiki/Homomorphic_encryption)
-  is still an open subject)
+  is still an open subject).
-- Having more encrypted data can weaken globally the encryption
+- Having more encrypted data can globally weaken the encryption, if it's not handled properly.
 - If the encryption key is lost or a bug happen, the data is lost with no way to recover them.

 So, we are more confortable to encrypt only some fields.
 And later, when we will have more experience and feedbacks from the user, extend the encryption to more fields.

+We are also working with [SMIS](https://project.inria.fr/smis/), a research lab, to find a way to securely store and backup the encryption keys.

 ### Be open to external contributors